tannerdolby/openlibrary/README.md

 npm install openlibrary
 ```

-## Why openlibrary?
-`openlibrary` is fast! ⚡

-It's written in TypeScript and provides a user-friendly client library to interact with the Open Library APIs.
-There is one class [`OpenLibrary`](https://github.com/tannerdolby/openlibrary/blob/master/src/books.ts) that provides methods to easily interact with Open Library APIs.

-The Open Library provides API access to several "book" related services.
-There is an [official client](https://github.com/internetarchive/openlibrary-client) written in Python provided by the Open Library team.
-There are also other "unofficial" client libraries written in [ruby](https://github.com/jayfajardo/openlibrary) and more.
-This plugin falls into the "unofficial" client library section.
-Since there wasn't a Node.js client library already documented, that is what inspired me to develop openlibrary.

 ## What does it do?
 The client library provides access to all of the public Open Library APIs described in the [integrations](#Integrations) section.
 After installing the package from npm, add it to your project: